andersnm/TypedSql/README.md

 ### Migration tool

-The migration tool requires .NET Core 3.0 SDK or newer, and is installed as a local tool in your database project directory.
+The migration tool requires .NET Core 3.0 SDK or newer, and is installed as a local tool in the database project directory.

-The migration tool does the following:
+The migration tool is a simple code generator and implements a single "add-migration" command which does the following:

 * Load the database project assembly
 * Scan for a class inheriting from DatabaseContext and existing migration classes